frequenz-floss/frequenz-sdk-python/docs/intro/glossary.md

 # Glossary

-This glossary provides definitions for common terminology used in the SDK, focusing on microgrid components, metrics, measurements, and power-related terms.
+This glossary provides definitions for common terminology used in the Frequenz SDK, focusing on microgrid components, metrics, measurements, and power-related terms.

 ## Common Acronyms